Liouville quantum gravity and the Brownian map I: The QLE(8/3,0) metric

+We thank an anonymous referee for providing a number of helpful comments which have led to many improvements in the exposition.

 We would also like to thank the Isaac Newton Institute (INI) for Mathematical Sciences, Cambridge, for its support and hospitality during the program on Random Geometry where part of this work was completed.
-J.M.'s work was also partially supported by DMS-1204894 and S.S.'s work was also partially supported by DMS-1209044, a fellowship from the Simons Foundation, and EPSRC grants {EP/L018896/1} and {EP/I03372X/1}.
+J.M.'s work was also partially supported by DMS-1204894 and J.M.\ thanks Institut Henri Poincar\'e for support as a holder of the Poincar\'e chair, during which part of this work was completed.
+S.S.'s work was also partially supported by DMS-1209044, DMS-1712862, a fellowship from the Simons Foundation, and EPSRC grants {EP/L018896/1} and {EP/I03372X/1}.